wpeverest/everest-forms/readme.txt

 == Changelog ==

 = 2.0.6       - xx-xx-2023
-* Upgraded    - Input Mask Library.
+* Upgraded    - Input mask library.
+* Fix		  - Empty values in entries for (select, checkbox, radio) fields when wordPress site is in another language.

 = 2.0.5       - 08-11-2023
 * Tweak       - Compatibility with new ThemeGrill Agency Plan's license.